Mehcanic/project-4-frontend/README.md

           return f"<User {self.username}>"
     ```

-    Also I have created model for base model to make code a bit more DRY:
+    Also, I have created the model for the base model to make the code a bit more DRY:

     ```python
       class BaseModel: